 The best time of day for whale watching is much shorter, but that only means you can stay longer at sea to get an amazing look at the Northern lights.

 Spring and fall are both decent times to enjoy the whale watching Iceland has.
 You will have better luck at getting good prices since it’s off-season, but your chances of spotting some whales are going to be slimmer than in the summer.
-In early fall or late spring, you might be able to comfortably enjoy some Icelandic fishing if you want to spend more time around the water.
+In early fall or late spring, you might be able to comfortably enjoy some fishing in Iceland if you want to spend more time around the water.

 Types of Whales in Iceland